🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 However, delta 8 THC is slightly different.

 Delta 8 THC and delta 9 THC are separated by law and molecular structure.
-Hemp-derived delta 8 THC is legal federally under the 2018 Farm Bill.
+Because the cannabis plant produces only trace amounts of delta 8 THC, we convert CBD sourced from hemp into delta 8 to get a higher yield.
+Because of hemp legalization, hemp-derived delta 8 THC became federally legal under the 2018 Farm Bill.
 Delta 9 THC is not yet federally legal, although it’s becoming legal under state laws across the United States.

 Delta 8 THC is psychoactive and interacts with receptors in the same way that delta 9 THC does.
-However, delta 8 has a less intense effect and is much more mellowed out than delta 9 THC.
+However, because of the location of its double bond, delta 8 has a less intense effect and is much more mellowed out than delta 9 THC.

 How to Use Delta 8 THC?

 Delta 8 THC can be used in many ways.
-The cannabinoid is available in many of the consumption formats that you find CBD in.
+The cannabinoid is available in many of the consumption formats that you find in both CBD and delta 9 THC.

 With everything from vape pens and edibles to capsules and tinctures, there’s a method of consumption to suit everyone.
 Some of the most common delta 8 THC forms are as follows.